Best Cloud PDM with Easy CAD Integration for Multi-CAD Teams (2026)

 2️⃣ No Heavy Plug-ins or IT Dependencies

-Modern cloud PDM platforms reduce this complexity by using a file-based architecture that works directly with CAD files — without requiring deep system customization.
+Traditional PLM systems often require CAD-specific connectors, server installations, and complex configuration.
+Modern cloud PDM platforms use a file-based architecture that works directly with CAD files — no deep system customization needed.
+The less infrastructure required, the faster onboarding becomes.

 Final Takeaway